yassine-mhedhbi/Comp310-A3/Source/REPORT.md

 2 Creating child process
 ------------------------

-Standard `clone` shit.
+Standard `clone` stuff.
 Flags used are:

 * `SIGCHLD` - as requested, for signaling when the child dies;
 * `CLONE_NEWCGROUP` - put the child in a new cgroup namespace;